-8 Financial Tips For High School Seniors
+8 Financial Tips for High School Seniors

-1. Open A Bank Account
+1. Open a Bank Account

 Opening a bank account is a great first step in activating your financial freedom as an incoming college student.
 Having a checking and savings account allows you to keep track of your money, and your family has the ability to quickly send you funds if needed.
 Have a debit card that is accepted everywhere, so you can make necessary purchases and obtain money when you need it.